TonyBgithub/mydoctheme/pages/mydoc/mydoc_API_documentation.md

 * [Putting a Google Maps Interactive Map on Your Website][mydoc_google_maps_api]
 * [Putting a Weather Widget on Your Website][mydoc_weather_widget]

-For more details on the different types of APIs, see [Github Pages](https://pages.github.com/).
+For more details on REST APIs, see [this article](https://idratherbewriting.com/2015/08/28/all-about-rest-apis/#about-web-services) on Tom Johson's blog.

 {% include links.html %}